 I talked with several experts on this topic.
 Here are two interviews and near the end of this article you can also watch my talk with Aubrey de Grey (SENS Foundation) and Alexander Fedintsev (Open Longevity)

-In 2018 I had an interview with Joao Pedro de Magalhaes of the University of Liverpool (United Kingdom) at the Brave New World Conference in Leiden (The Netherlands).
+In 2018 I held an interview with Joao Pedro de Magalhaes of the University of Liverpool (United Kingdom) at the Brave New World Conference in Leiden (The Netherlands).

 Interview with Joao Pedro de Magalhaes

-In 2018 I had an interview Stephen Cave of the University of Cambridge (United Kingdom) about immortality at the Brave New World Conference in Leiden (The Netherlands).
+In 2018 I held an interview Stephen Cave of the University of Cambridge (United Kingdom) about immortality at the Brave New World Conference in Leiden (The Netherlands).

 Interview with Stephen Cave, University of Cambridge